 What to expect

 The day starts with check-in and getting your table assignment and schedule (which includes judging and lunch times).
 Exact timing will be announced as we get closer to the main event, but expect the day to start between 8:30 and 9:00 and last until ~5:00.
+During the day, there will be sessions for students hosted by industry and educational speakers.

 Your table is like a conference booth — bring banners, signs, props, and other things to make a great presence for your team and its entry.
 Teams must bring everything that they need.
 At least one power outlet is provided so bring a power strip and limit your devices as much as possible.
 Students can set up their laptops, poster boards, and other items in their space.
 You can’t count on having a wall, so bring tape if you want to attach a sign to your table.